Heart: Symbolism

 Many classical philosophers and scientists, including Aristotle, considered the heart the seat of thought, reason, or emotion, often disregarding the brain as contributing to those functions.
 The identification of the heart as the seat of emotions in particular is due to the Roman physician Galen, who also located the seat of the passions in the liver, and the seat of reason in the brain.

 The heart also played a role in the Aztec system of belief.
 The most common form of human sacrifice practiced by the Aztecs was heart-extraction.
 The Aztec believed that the heart (tona) was both the seat of the individual and a fragment of the Sun's heat (istli).
 To this day, the Nahua consider the Sun to be a heart-soul (tona-tiuh): "round, hot, pulsating".

-Indigenous leaders from Alaska to Australia came together in 2020 to deliver a message to the world that humanity needs to shift from the mind to the heart, and let our heart be in charge of what we do.
-The message was made into a film, which highlighted that humanity must open their hearts to restore balance to the world.
-Kumu Sabra Kauka, a Hawaiian studies educator and tradition bearer summed up the message of the film saying "Listen to your heart.
-Follow your path.
-May it be clear, and for the good of all."
-The film was led by Illarion Merculieff from the Aleut (Unangan) tribe.
-Merculieff has written that Unangan Elders referred to the heart as a "source of wisdom", "a deeper portal of profound interconnectedness and awareness that exists between humans and all living things".
+In 2020, Indigenous elders including Unangan (Aleut) leader Illarion Merculieff and Hawaiian studies educator Sabra Kauka released a short film urging humanity to give the heart, rather than the intellect, a greater role in guiding action.

 In Catholicism, there has been a long tradition of veneration of the heart, stemming from worship of the wounds of Jesus Christ which gained prominence from the mid sixteenth century.
 This tradition influenced the development of the medieval Christian devotion to the Sacred Heart of Jesus and the parallel veneration of the Immaculate Heart of Mary, made popular by John Eudes.
 There are also many references to the heart in the Christian Bible, including "Blessed are the pure in heart, for they will see God", "Above all else, guard your heart, for everything you do flows from it", "For where your treasure is, there your heart will be also", "For as a man thinks in his heart, so shall he be."

 The expression of a broken heart is a cross-cultural reference to grief for a lost one or to unfulfilled romantic love.

 The notion of "Cupid's arrows" is ancient, due to Ovid, but while Ovid describes Cupid as wounding his victims with his arrows, it is not made explicit that it is the heart that is wounded.
 The familiar iconography of Cupid shooting little heart symbols is a Renaissance theme that became tied to Valentine's Day.

 In certain Trans-New Guinea languages, such as Foi and Momoona, the heart and seat of emotions are colexified, meaning they share the same word.